 I decided right there, with my fingers frozen and my nose dripping from the chill, that we would turn back to Ridge Lake.

 We hiked back through the beautiful Chikamin Pass, where we ran into a couple of thru-hikers heading toward Canada to finish the entire length of the Pacific Crest Trail (it runs from the Mexican Border to Canada through California, Oregon, and Washington).

 We hiked back along the ridge past Joe Lake.

-It was a very long day – about 9.5 miles – but Gretel did great.
+It was a very long day but my little dog Gretel did great.
 Me on the other hand?
-My hips were getting sore from my pack and I started to get a pain in my foot that was both achy and a little numb at the same time.
+My hips were getting sore from my pack and I started to get a pain in my foot.

 After breakfast, I snuggled Gretel in her little nest while I packed up camp.